AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     startPerformanceMeasurement(): IPerformanceMeasurement;
 }

+// Warning: (ae-missing-release-tag) "SubMeasurement" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type SubMeasurement = {
     name: string;
     startTimeMs: number;
 };

+// Warning: (ae-missing-release-tag) "SystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type SystemOptions = {
     tokenRenewalOffsetSeconds?: number;
     preventCorsPreflight?: boolean;
 };

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (ae-missing-release-tag) "tenantIdMatchesHomeTenant" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export function tenantIdMatchesHomeTenant(tenantId?: string, homeAccountId?: string): boolean;

+// Warning: (ae-missing-release-tag) "TenantProfile" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type TenantProfile = Pick<AccountInfo, "tenantId" | "localAccountId" | "name"> & {
     isHomeTenant?: boolean;
 };

+// Warning: (ae-missing-release-tag) "THE_FAMILY_ID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const THE_FAMILY_ID = "1";

+// Warning: (ae-missing-release-tag) "ThrottlingConstants" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export const ThrottlingConstants: {
     DEFAULT_THROTTLE_TIME_SECONDS: number;